lune-climate/lune-docs/src/md/clientaccount.md

 </Tip>

 Client accounts are optional but recommended for B2B businesses and discouraged for B2C businesses.
-[Learn](/api/live-test-accounts#accounts) how to use either.
+Learn about their [benefits](/api/client-accounts) and [how to use](/api/live-test-accounts#accounts) either.

 </div>